Redwood Coast California, USA Travel Guide

 Fortuna/Rio Dell offer a glimpse into logging history.

-Willow Creek serves as a gateway to the Trinity River.
+Willow Creek acts as an entry point to the Trinity River.

 Visit a functioning dairy and cheese factory.